 Having fun with people is a great way for individuals to learn about each other’s traits, likes, dislikes and develop unspoken habits and rules that aid mutual understanding.
 This knowledge enables them to better understand each other’s boundaries, strengths and weaknesses.

 3. Fun breeds creativity

-Individuals learning abilities improve when it’s fun and they’re in a relaxed mood.
+Individuals’ ability to learn improves when the task at hand is enjoyable and they’re in a relaxed mood.
 Play can also stimulate imagination, helping people adapt and problem solve.

-Creative environments have an atmosphere and activity which is easily distinguishable.
-There’s a buzz in the air, colleagues are enthusiastic and energetic and there are conversations happening throughout the office.
+Creative environments have an atmosphere and activity that is easily distinguishable.
+There’s a buzz in the air, colleagues are enthusiastic and energetic, and there are lots of conversations happening.

-This creative culture can be nurtured by injecting fun initiatives into the day to day lives of employees.
-Challenges and problem solving exercises, whether as a result of day to day activity or introduced in the form of competitions or initiatives, are an effective way to increase innovation within the workforce.
+This creative culture can be nurtured by injecting fun initiatives into employees’ daily lives.
+Challenges and problem-solving exercises, whether as a result of day-to-day activity or introduced in the form of competitions or initiatives, are an effective way to increase innovation within the workforce.

 4. Promoting fun attracts an audience